Phnom Penh Guide

 16 Sept.
 23: Open day at the French Embassy, Phnom Penh

-www.fuzzykensblog.comwww.fuzzykensblog.comI was reminded however, of April 1975, when peace and harmony were of a distant age.
-Those of us of advancing years, may recall the harrowing newsreel images, on our TV screens, of those pursued by the Khmer Rouge Regime, and pushed against the embassy gate.
-Viewing the actual gate in its paint chipped original condition, tucked away for many years, but now on display in the embassy gardens, reminded me of the depth of horror of those times, where so many truly desperate, innocent individuals, became statistics of pure evil, otherwise known as the Khmer Rouge Regime.
+www.fuzzykensblog.comPhnom Penh Guide. https://fuzzykensblog.com/I was reminded, however, of April 1975, when peace and harmony were of a distant age.
+Those of us of advancing years may recall the harrowing newsreel images, on our TV screens, of those pursued by the Khmer Rouge Regime, and pushed against the embassy gate.
+Viewing the actual gate in its paint-chipped original condition, tucked away for many years, but now on display in the embassy gardens, reminded me of the depth of horror of those times, when so many truly desperate, innocent individuals, became statistics of pure evil, otherwise known as the Khmer Rouge Regime.

 Additionally, in another part of the gardens, there is a newly constructed memorial to French and Cambodian soldiers who died during the Great War, WW1.
 There is also a more substantial monument, across the street, from the embassy.